sdboyer/gogl/README.md

 }
 ```

-Calling `EachVertex()` would result in six calls to the injected lambda, one for each of the contained vertices (marked in blue).
+Calling `EachVertex()` would result in six calls to the injected step function, one for each of the contained vertices (marked in blue).
 It's important to remember that gogl makes no guarantees as to the order of these calls.

 ![EachVertex()](doc/ev.dot.png)

-Calling `EachEdge()` will call the injected lambda six times, once for each of the contained edges:
+Calling `EachEdge()` will call the injected step six times, once for each of the contained edges:

 ![EachEdge()](doc/ee.dot.png)

 These are the simplest of the enumerators; all others take a vertex as a start point (marked in orange) and work outwards from there.

 `EachAdjacentTo()` traverses "adjacent" vertices, which are defined as vertices adjoined together directly by a single edge.
 Edge directionality, if any, is irrelevant.
-In our sample graph, calling `EachAdjacentTo("a")` will result in three calls to the injected lambda:
+In our sample graph, calling `EachAdjacentTo("a")` will result in three calls to the injected step:

 ![EachAdjacentTo("a")](doc/av.dot.png)